Free Will in Ancient Thought

 6. Take the case of impetuous akrasia.
 Somebody insults you, and you get so upset and angry that you let your anger preempt any thought you would have, if you took time to think about an appropriate response.
 You just act on your anger.
 Once you have calmed down, you might realize that you do not think that this is an appropriate way to respond to the situation.
 In general, you think that this is not a good way to act.
 But at the time you act, you have no such thought.
 The conflict here is a conflict between a nonrational desire and a rational desire which you would have, if you gave yourself or had the space to think about it.

-"One type of incontinence (ἀκρασίας) is impetuosity. ...
-The impetuous is led on by his feelings because he has not deliberated. ...
+"There are two forms incontinence (ἀκρασίας): impetuousness and weakness. ...
+The impetuous incontinent is led on by his feelings because he has not deliberated. ...
 Quick-tempered and ardent people are most prone to be impetuous incontinents.
 For in quick-tempered people the appetite is so fast, and in ardent people so intense, that they do not wait for reason, because they tend to follow appearance" (Nicomachean Ethics VII.9.1150b).

 In "impetuous akrasia," someone reacts to the situation without considering whether the reaction is "appropriate."
-Further, had he considered whether it is appropriate, he would have thought that it was not.
+Had he considered whether it is appropriate, he would have thought it was not.
 "The conflict here is a conflict between a nonrational desire and a rational desire which you would have, if you gave yourself or had the space to think about it."

 What is it for a part of the soul to be in control?